DelphiWorlds/Kastri/CodingStandards.md

 ### Checking For Assignment

 Use the Assigned method for event handlers **only**.
-All other checks for assignment shall be compared against nil.
+All other checks for assignment shall be compared against `nil`.

 ## Global Variables